 Performance-linked compensation is variable compensation that is determined in accordance with the degree of achievement of the performance targets.
 The performance-linked compensation that forms the base is established for each position and multiplied by the performance-linked coefficient to calculate the amount to be paid.
-To calculate the amount to be paid, evaluation indices that contribute to an increase in corporate value are set for each position and job title, and the degree of achievement of the targets and the performance compared with the previous fiscal year are evaluated each fiscal year.
+To calculate the amount to be paid, evaluation indices that contribute to an increase in corporate value are set for each position and job title, and the degree of achievement of the targets is evaluated each fiscal year.

-Performance-linked compensation is separated into monetary compensation paid as a short-term incentive, and share-based compensation paid as a long-term incentive.
+Performance-linked compensation is separated into monetary compensation paid as a shortterm incentive, and share-based compensation paid as a long-term incentive.
 Monetary compensation is paid in July each year as a bonus, and share-based compensation is granted in June each year in the form of conversion points through a stock benefit trust, and shares equivalent to the accumulated points are paid when an officer retires.

 The ratios of basic compensation and performance-linked compensation are to be set appropriately, based on trends among other companies in the same industry and taking into account factors such as the Company's management strategy, the business environment, responsibilities, and the degree of difficulty in achieving the targets.
-In addition, the ratio of monetary compensation to share-based compensation in performance-linked compensation is 1:1.
-A minimum amount of compensation for share-based compensation is established, which is the same as the minimum amount of performance-linked compensation.
+Effective FY2025, basic compensation has been reduced, and performance-linked compensation has been increased, bring the ratio to approximately 7:3.
+In addition, the ratio of monetary compensation to sharebased compensation in performance-linked compensation is 2:1.